mre/endler.dev/content/2024/no-matter-what/index.md

 If Tuesday finds me elsewhere, my running shoes come along.
 Now, did I always manage to run on a Tuesday?
 No. It's not easy!
-But I _always_ tried and I can count the times I didn't run on one hand.
+But I _always_ gave it a solid attempt and I can count the times I didn't run on one hand.
 Since Abu and I run together a lot, we would talk about the week.
 We would get to know each other on a different level.
-All just because we make it work somehow.
+All just because we started running on Tuesdays.

 Some people won't understand when you tell them that you have to do a thing "no matter what."
 After all, there's an exception to every rule, right?
 Instead of telling them I have to go for a run, I say I'm busy that evening and ask if another day works.
-Nobody asks more questions.
+Nobody ever asks any questions.

-I find these rules extremely interesting.
 Another "no matter what" rule is that I'll always take the time to play with my cat in the evening.
 No matter what.
 Of course, like putting food on the table, it's somewhat of a necessity.